Biography of Dr. Bodo Otto Sr.

 Between 1737 and 1738

-- Elizabeth Sanchen Otto died and was buried in Lüneburg, leaving Otto a widower with a young daughter.
+• Elizabeth Sanchen Otto died and was buried in Lüneburg, leaving Otto a widower with two young daughters.

 June 13, 1739